| |

 This results in different behaviour when a different USB port or another exemplar of the same USB device is used.

-USB Port is changed |
+USB Port is changed USB device is changed

-detected as the same |
+no serial detected as new detected as the same

-detected as the same |
+unique serial detected as the same detected as new

-detected as the same |
+all indentical serials detected as the same detected as the same

 The only way to change the behaviour is to make Windows to ignore the serial.
 This can be done for all USB devices or for a certain device.
 See below.